 Here is a quick video to get you started with the Answering Coding questions workflow.

 Or, if you prefer to follow directions, here are the steps for your ready reference.

 - Read and understand the problem statement and the various constraints described in the problem.
 This helps to avoid any rework and saves time in Tests.

 - Take a quick tour to familiarize yourself with the code editor and know how to run and submit code.
 Click on the question mark icon and select Show Tour.

 - The Languages option lists the programming languages permitted by the test setter to answer the question.
 Select the required language from the list.

-- Once you have finished answering your question click on Run Tests to test your code.
+- Once you have answered your question, click on Run Tests to test your code.

 - You can also click Run code to compile.
-You can also use the keyboard shortcut (cmd+return) to run your code, but please note if you use a keyboard shortcut to run your code, your cursor will automatically move to the next line in the code editor.
+You can also use the keyboard shortcut (cmd+return) to run your code, but please note if you use a keyboard shortcut to run your code, your cursor will automatically move to the following line in the code editor.